sjelin/protractor/docs/plugins.md

 exports.waitForPromise = function() {};

 /**
- * Between every webdriver action, Protractor calls browser.waitForAngular() to
+ * Between every webdriver action, Protractor calls browser.waitForStableStatus() to
  * make sure that Angular has no outstanding $http or $timeout calls.
  * You can use waitForCondition() to have Protractor additionally wait for your
  * custom condition to be truthy.